OSCNWeb/oscn-news/_posts/2015-11-10-clerk-of-the-appellate-courts-closed-on-veterans-day.md

 ---
-title: ''Clerk of the Appellate Courts closed on Veterans'''' Day''
+title: 'Clerk of the Appellate Courts closed on Veterans'' Day'
 newsid: 147
 publish: 2015-11-10 12:00 -0500
 expire: 2015-11-12 12:00 -0500